Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

     system_tray:

-The Base Configuration
+The Base Configuration_
 -----------------------

 This should leave you with a very basic configuration file.
-If followed correctly, your ``tutorial.yaml`` file should look like :ref:`this <tutorial-configuration>`.
+If followed correctly, your ``tutorial.yaml`` file should look like :ref:`this <configuration>`.
 The :doc:`next section <designing>` will go further in depth, utilising the designer and designing more complex elements.

 .. dropdown::